 Note that the instance ID of the Monitor process is negative.
-When wotaskd receives a lifebeat from an application instance that has not been registered (added to your site through Monitor), it discloses the instance to the Web server with a negative ID number.
-This allows developers (internal users) to connect to instances through the HTTP adaptor for testing purposes.
+When wotaskd receives a lifebeat from an unregistered application instance (one that has not been added to your site through Monitor), it discloses the instance to the HTTP server with a negative ID number.
+This allows developers (internal users) to connect to development instances through the HTTP adaptor for testing purposes.
 To address security concerns, external users can connect to instances with negative ID numbers only if they know the instance's port number.
+However, this behavior can be disallowed by setting WODirectConnectEnabled to false.
+See "WODirectConnectEnabled" (page 117) for details.

-To connect to a development instance through the Web server, the instance must run on the same computer that the Web server runs on, and the computer must be the localhost.
+To connect to a development instance through the HTTP server, the instance must run on the same computer that the HTTP server runs on, and the computer must be the localhost.